midani-47/Distributed_Systems_ii.O/DOCUMENTATION.md

 The Fraud Detection and Authentication System demonstrates a clean, modular approach to building distributed systems.
 By separating concerns into distinct microservices and implementing robust inter-service communication, the system provides a foundation that can be extended and improved upon for production use.

-The chosen technologies (FastAPI, SQLAlchemy, JWT) provide a modern, performant stack that balances development speed with runtime efficiency.
+The chosen technologies (FastAPI, SQLAlchemy, custom token authentication) provide a modern, performant stack that balances development speed with runtime efficiency.
 The system's architecture allows for independent scaling and maintenance of the different components, making it suitable for enterprise deployments with appropriate enhancements.